 The Department for Education refused to explain why Teddington School had been given seven years to repay its debts.

-in place until we are satisfied that the trust has taken effective action to address our concerns."
+A spokesperson said: "The FNtI will be in place until we are satisfied that the trust has taken effective action to address our concerns."